ansys/pymechanical/doc/source/user_guide/pool.rst

 Create a pool of Mechanical instances
 =====================================
-The :class:`MechanicalLocalPool <ansys.mechanical.core.MechanicalLocalPool>`
+The :class:`LocalMechanicalPool <ansys.mechanical.core.pool.LocalMechanicalPool>`
 class simplifies creating multiple local instances of the :class:`Mechanical <ansys.mechanical.core.mechanical.Mechanical>` class for batch processing.
-You can use the :class:`MechanicalLocalPool <ansys.mechanical.core.MechanicalLocalPool>` class for batch processing a set of input files or other batch-related processes.
+You can use the :class:`LocalMechanicalPool <ansys.mechanical.core.pool.LocalMechanicalPool>` class for batch processing a set of input files or other batch-related processes.

 To create a pool with 10 instances: